release notes

 For each trial in the results table, you can see:

-• Name - The formulation code which is a link to the corresponding trial
+• Name - The formulation code which is a link to the corresponding Sample

 • If the target is met, the value is green